matix2267/enemy-distance-evolution/README.md

 ### Is this mod compatible with [insert mod name]?

-Probably.
-If the mod in question adds new enemy types that utilise base game's evolution factor then it should work out-of-the-box.
-Mods that do more significant overhauls of evolution mechanics may have unintended side-effects.
+Maybe.
+If the mod in question adds new enemy types that utilise base game's evolution factor and hooks into game's chunk generation code then it should work out-of-the-box.

+If the mod dynamically creates entities then it needs to add `raise_built = true` to the `create_entity` call.

+Mods that do more significant overhauls of evolution mechanics or have complex dynamic spawning logic may have unintended side-effects.

 Let me know if you encounter any incompatibility.